 When emergency medical responders suspect an opioid overdose, they may administer a naloxone hydrochloride injection.
-The naloxone quickly travels through the blood, crosses the blood-brain barrier, and replaces opioid molecules at their receptors.
-This effectively reverses the overdose, causing a person’s breathing and heart rate to increase.
+Next, the naloxone quickly travels through the blood, crosses the blood-brain barrier, and replaces opioid molecules at their receptors.
+Moreover, this effectively reverses the overdose, causing a person’s breathing and heart rate to increase.

 Naloxone and Preventing Opioid Abuse